 In this paper, we shall introduce a new Mathematica package for symbolic summation.
 Several packages for this purpose have already been presented in the past.
 Most prominently, several implementations of the classical hypergeometric and q-hypergeometric summation algorithms [26] are available [24,28,1].
 Also for more sophisticated summation problems, there are some software packages available, for instance Schneider's [29] implementation of Karr's algorithm [16,17] in Mathematica.
-There are some more specialized software packages, too, for instance for identities of Rogers-Ramanujan type [32].
+There are some more specialized software packages, too, for instance for identities of Rogers-Ramanujan type [32], or for the summation of C-finite sequences [14].